 I am interested in the mechanics of earthquake nucleation as well as the general behavior of faults.
 My current research uses atomic force microscopy, white light interferometry, and nanoindentation to examine the scale dependences of strength and roughness in exhumed faults to determine how stresses are distributed in a fault system.

-Thom, C.A., Carpick, R.W., and Goldsby, D.L., The physical mechanism of static aging revealed by nanoindentation of quartz. (in prep.).
+Thom, C.A., Carpick, R.W., and Goldsby, D.L., Constraints on the physical mechanism of frictional aging of rocks from nanoindentation. (submitted).